Introduction

 If you are a job seeker and sending your job application to us, we will collect and hold your information, including information you provide to us in your application, or provided to us by recruitment agencies, as well as information on you from any referees you provide.

-We use this as necessary to enter into an employment contract with you, and for our legitimate interests in evaluating candidates and recording our recruitment activities, and as necessary to exercise and perform our employment law obligations.
+We use this for our legitimate interests in evaluating candidates and recording our recruitment activities, and as necessary to enter into an employment exercise and perform our employment law obligations.

 If you are listed as a referee by an applicant, we will hold your name, contact details, professional information about you (such as your employer and job title) and details of your relationship with the applicant.
 We will use this information as necessary for our legitimate interests in evaluating candidates and as necessary to exercise and perform our employment law obligations and rights.
 Your information will be kept alongside the applicant’s information.